Digital reinvention for the nonprofit organization: How Central Texas Food Bank’s digital strategy improves lives

 The food bank knew something had to change, and it knew exactly where to start: by upgrading their processes with digital solutions.

 While we worked on the warehouse floor sorting nonperishables, there were systems running to ensure people in need of healthy food were getting it.
 One such system is MealConnect, a web-based app developed by Feeding America and used by food banks throughout the US.
-The app helps get excess food from events and businesses such as grocery stores, restaurants, conferences and weddings to people in the surrounding community who need it most.
+The app helps get excess food from events and businesses such as grocery stores, restaurants, conferences and weddings to people in the surrounding community who need it.
 It works by eliminating the cumbersome paperwork that was once necessary for donors to fill out and fax over to the Central Texas Food Bank.
-This allows fresh, hot meals to quickly get to soup kitchens and local food pantries where they’re distributed to the people who need them most.
+This allows fresh, hot meals to quickly get to soup kitchens and local food pantries where they’re distributed to families.

 Throughout the country, MealConnect has saved 333 million pounds of food, delivered 738 million meals and made 737,000 donor pickups.